EBISPOT/associationFilter/README.md

 rs537183    1.50E-13  2           169774646    false
 ```

-The output table will contain a column called `isTopAssociation` telling if an association is a top association or not.
-An association is considered as top associaiton if the p-value is below the threshold (1e-5 by default), and there's no association with lower p-value within the defined window (100kbp by default.)
+The output table will contain a column called `isTopAssociation` telling if it is a top association or not.
+An association is considered as top associaiton if the p-value is below the significance threshold (1e-5 by default), and there's no association with lower p-value within the defined window (100kbp by default.)
 This flag is set to `REQUIRES REVIEW` if two or more associaiton has the same lowest p-value in a region and programatically it is not possible to make a distinction.
+And the curators will have to make the call.

+If pruning is turned on with the `-p` switch, the output file won't contain associations below the p-value threshold for increased clearaty.

 ## Requirement